inspec/inspec/docs/inputs.md

 inspec exec my_profile --input input_name1=input_value1 name2=value2
 ```

-Don't repeat the `--input` flag; that will override the previous setting.
+Do not repeat the `--input` flag; that will override the previous setting.

 CLI-set inputs have a priority of 50.